What is Chronic Pain?

 |

 This is a question asked often those who suffer pain, and sometimes not easy to answer.
 We know that pain is usually a body notice that something is wrong, but sometimes the system is broken and issues a warning signal that is unnecessary or disproportionate to the underlying disease.
-In fact, there is sometimes a warning sign of pain without there really a disease or injury.
+In fact, there is sometimes a warning sign of pain without really being a disease or injury.

 Pain can be a friend or an enemy.
 The most common cause of pain is detected by the body of a tissue injury or the presence of a disease.
 The usual pain intensity responds more or less exactly to the severity of physical disorder.
 If the pain is relieved with simple analgesics, probably disappear in a few hours or days.
 If it is alarming to severe, should see a doctor as soon as possible.
 Some people have recurrent pain such as headaches or menstrual cramps, and know from experience that they will not have serious consequences, even annoying.
 When the alarm signal is strong pain, especially if the patient is unaware of its cause, the alarm system is serving its purpose and you have to take the warning seriously.

+There is no particular time at which it can be stated that short-term pain has become chronic.
+Depends on the disease.
 In general terms, it is understood that there is chronic pain when it continues for more than six months and not relieved by medical or surgical treatments.

 Chronic pain may also be due to active disease, as with back pain or leg (pain felt in the back or legs can be due to diseases of spine), complex regional pain syndrome (which usually occurs in the feet or hands after an injury such as a broken bone), pain following surgery (which caused nerve damage) or painful neuropathies (due to neurological injuries nerves that generate severe chronic pain)

 Approximately 100 million Americans have reported that they suffer from severe chronic pain every year.
 Chronic pain is defined as pain which lasts from thirty days to six months at a time, and affects a person on a personal and professional level.
 Chronic pain can be caused by persistent back and neck pain, sciatica, fibrillation, and migraines.
 Other possible causes include pain related to cancer, depression, insomnia, arthritis, and pain after a surgical procedure.
 Currently, there are not many options available to help patients manage their pain levels short of drugs.
 Pills or Opioids and Injections are invasive to our body.
-Topical Pain Creams from a trusted Compound Pharmacy and now the AnsiStim and PSTIM are non invasive pain treatments.
+Topical Pain Creams from a trusted Compound Pharmacy and and there are many non invasive pain treatments.

 Pain can be a friend or an enemy.
 The most common cause of pain is detected by the body of a tissue injury or the presence of a disease.
 The usual pain intensity responds more or less exactly to the severity of physical disorder.
 If the pain is relieved with simple analgesics, probably disappear in a few hours or days.
 If it is alarming to severe, should see a doctor as soon as possible.
 Some people have recurrent pain such as headaches or menstrual cramps, and know from experience that they will not have serious consequences, even annoying.
 When the alarm signal is strong pain, especially if the patient is unaware of its cause, the alarm system is serving its purpose and you have to take the warning seriously.

+There is no particular time at which it can be stated that short-term pain has become chronic.
+Depends on the disease.
 In general terms, it is understood that there is chronic pain when it continues for more than six months and not relieved by medical or surgical treatments.

 Chronic pain may also be due to active disease, as with back pain or leg (pain felt in the back or legs can be due to diseases of spine), complex regional pain syndrome (which usually occurs in the feet or hands after an injury such as a broken bone), pain following surgery (which caused nerve damage) or painful neuropathies (due to neurological injuries nerves that generate severe chronic pain)

 Approximately 100 million Americans have reported that they suffer from severe chronic pain every year.
 Chronic pain is defined as pain which lasts from thirty days to six months at a time, and affects a person on a personal and professional level.
 Chronic pain can be caused by persistent back and neck pain, sciatica, fibrillation, and migraines.
 Other possible causes include pain related to cancer, depression, insomnia, arthritis, and pain after a surgical procedure.
 Currently, there are not many options available to help patients manage their pain levels short of drugs.
 Pills or Opioids and Injections are invasive to our body.
-Topical Pain Creams from a trusted Compound Pharmacy and now the AnsiStim and PSTIM are non invasive pain treatments.
+Topical Pain Creams from a trusted Compound Pharmacy and and there are many non invasive pain treatments.

 Chronic Pain Does Not Discriminate